15 ways to stay cool this summer without AC

 UV window films

 While a west-facing home may be perfect in winter, it makes cooling the house down in the summer a bit more challenging.
-Stock up on reusable UV window film ($9.99 on Amazon for almost 80 inches of the stuff) to keep the sun's harmful rays out and the cool air in (it will also work to keep your home warm in the winter).
+Stock up on reusable UV window film to keep the sun's harmful rays out and the cool air in (it will also work to keep your home warm in the winter).
 Tinfoil and space blankets work great for blocking heat from windows, too, and may save you a few bucks.

 Wear cotton clothing

 Cotton is a great fabric for the summer whether you live in the dry heat of Arizona or humid Florida; this light material allows air to circulate without getting trapped in one place, cooling your body naturally.
 Other fabrics that can help you fight off the sweat are chambray, rayon, linen, and synthetic blends, and lighter colors are generally cooler than darker colors.